dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

      Protocol and the Buffer Access Protocol.
 It is not instantiable.

-     Streams of this class support the *buffer-size:* init-keyword, which can be used to suggest the size of the stream’s buffer.
+     Streams of this class support the *buffer-size:* init-keyword, which can be used to suggest the size of the stream's buffer.
      However, the instantiated stream might not use this value: it is taken purely as a suggested value.
-For example, a stream that uses a specific device’s hardware buffer might use a fixed buffer size regardless of the value passed with the *buffer-size:* init-keyword.
+For example, a stream that uses a specific device's hardware buffer might use a fixed buffer size regardless of the value passed with the *buffer-size:* init-keyword.